 The headings used in these Bylaws are used for convenience and shall not be considered in construing the terms of the Bylaws.

 ADOPTION OF BYLAWS

-The foregoing Bylaws were adopted as amended by two-thirds (2/3rds) of the Board of Directors of the Corporation present and voting at the meeting on May ___, 2016.
+The foregoing Bylaws were adopted as amended by two-thirds (2/3rds) of the Board of Directors of the Corporation present and voting at the meeting on ____ ___, 2025.

 Chair of the Board